by Texas Homesteader ~

 No more flimsy plastic razors in our shower.
-No more constantly buying a new replaceable head entombed in plastic.
-And more importantly – no more waste.
+No more constantly buying a new replaceable head entombed in plastic And more importantly – no more waste.

 Well, I will say that I too was afraid that by using a safety razor I would be more likely to cut myself than the standby flimsy disposable plastic versions I’d been using.

 My fears were completely unfounded – nary a cut in over 5 years!

 The first few times I barely touched the razor to my skin, fearful I’d cut myself.
 But I found that you just shave with a lighter hand using only the weight of the razor as the only downward pressure.